 Cause: Spiral-shaped bacteria (spirochetes).
-Borrelia hermsii for tick-borne relapsing fever and B. recurrentis for louse-borne relapsing fever.
+Borrelia hermsii, B. parkeri, or B. turicatae for soft tick-borne relapsing fever, B. miyamotoi for hard tick-borne relapsing fever, and B. recurrentis for louse-borne relapsing fever.

 Illness and treatment: Symptoms include a fever lasting 2 to 7 days cycling with afebrile periods of 4 to 14 days, with 1 to 10 cycles if untreated.
 Along with fever there may be shaking chills, sweats, headache, muscle or joint pain, or sometimes a rash.
 Treatment is with antibiotics.

-Sources: The most common reservoirs in Washington for tick-borne relapsing fever appear to be wild rodents and Ornithodorus hermsii, a soft tick typically found in eastern parts of the state at higher altitudes (1500 – 8000 feet).
+Sources: The most common reservoirs in Washington for soft tick-borne relapsing fever appear to be wild rodents and Ornithodorus hermsii, a soft tick typically found in eastern parts of the state at higher altitudes (1500 – 8000 feet).
 The ticks live in rodent nests and inflict painless bites at night that are often unnoticed.
+Hard tick-borne relapsing fever also has rodent reservoirs with Ixodes pacificus and scapularis as vectors.
 Louse-borne disease is not endemic to the United States but may occur in travelers if an infective body louse contaminates a wound or mucous membranes.